The Get Down

 The Get Down is an American musical drama television series created by Baz Luhrmann and Stephen Adly Guirgis.
 The series debuted on Netflix on August 12, 2016, and was cancelled after one season.

 Produced by Sony Pictures Television, the series is set in the South Bronx region of New York City in the late 1970s; its title refers to parts of disco and R&B records that could be repeated using multiple turntables and were enjoyed most by dancers.
 A five-episode second part concluding the series was released on April 7, 2017.
 On May 24, 2017, Netflix announced that the series had concluded after part two and that there would be no more seasons.

+The series features heavy use of the song "Vitamin C" by the 1970s German band Can.

 Premise

 The series is set in the 1970s in the Bronx borough of New York City and follows the rise of hip-hop and disco music through the eyes of a group of teenagers.
 Each episode begins with MC Books, a famous artist who raps his story to a large crowd during a concert in 1996.
 The short rap serves as both a recap of previous episodes and a setup of the coming events.
 Each episode is intercut with real footage and newscasts from the 1970s.

 Part one begins in 1977 with Zeke Figuero (young MC Books), an orphaned poet who lives with his aunt Wanda following the death of his parents.
 He proceeds to meet Shaolin Fantastic, a graffiti artist and aspiring DJ.
 The two band together with Zeke's friends to become "The Get Down Brothers", with a dream to become successful music artists and take over the city.
 Mylene, Zeke's long-time love, dreams of becoming a disco singer and leaving the Bronx but faces obstacles such as her father, a pastor who disapproves of secular music.
 The show depicts various gangs and gangsters in the area, specifically Fat Annie and her son Cadillac, and observes the poverty and violence faced by those living in the Bronx in the 1970s.

 Part two is set in 1978 and sees the group members entering adulthood and their futures in the music industry.
 Zeke is faced with an ultimatum: love or music.
 Although Mylene is his first love, music is his love as well.
 Mylene is moving up in the music industry and wants Zeke to be there with her, but doesn't think he is putting in the effort.
 Shaolin and the gang focus on making music and making money.
 Shaolin gets a car with a dead body in the trunk, which shakes the boys and makes them second-guess their relationship with him.
 Shaolin calms them down, explaining that everything is going to be all right.
 They calm down but remain worried about Cadillac and his business with Shaolin.